 As if that wasn’t scary enough, add random wild dogs and other wildlife – a surprise cameo from a donkey!
 Seriously – we hadn’t seen vegetation in miles, how are there donkeys there?

-Besides being lost on a road with no signs of life for miles, in the fog, and almost driving off the narrow road, the next challenge: gas.
-You have to fill up your tank every time you see a gas station and we did, but we got a little lost earlier and now we added petrol to the list of concerns.
+Besides being lost on a road with no signs of life for miles, in the fog, and almost driving off the narrow road, we have more challenges.
+The next challenge: gas.
+You have to fill up your tank every time you see a gas station or you won’t make it.
+We did, but we got a little lost earlier and now we added petrol to the list of concerns.
 Can you imagine being stranded in the middle of the mountain in the fog?
 We wouldn’t see a car event one came by and could help.
 Suffice to say, it made for an interesting adventure!

 In broad daylight and without the fog, I imagine it would have been a really beautiful drive.

 They say the only way to get to Petra is to go from Amman in the north or from Aqaba in the south, but there is a road.
 Drive it during the day – you’ll thank me later!
 The Dead Sea is just west of it, but the roads are terrible.